What is the function of the organization?

 What are the requirements of members of the organization?

-Members who are appointed to represent ethnocultural community organizations are required to be members in good standing, with the authority to establish and maintain ongoing communication between the Anti-Racism Table and the organization.
+Members appointed to represent ethnocultural community organizations must be members in good standing, with the authority to establish and maintain ongoing communication between the Anti-Racism Table and the organization.

 What are the nomination requirements?

 Members appointed by ethnocultural community organizations will represent their group’s membership and act as their liaison on the Anti-Racism Table.
 Members at large are selected from applications received through Engage PEI as part of the public engagement and recruitment process for agencies, boards, and commissions.